 He explained that while riding a motorbike, the neck’s rear is more exposed to the harsh sun than any other body part.

 And that could increase the chances of a heat stroke.

-Covering the neck’s back with a wet cloth (like a handkerchief) can provide fresh feeling amidst burning heat.
+Covering the neck’s back with a wet cloth (like a handkerchief) can provide a fresh feeling amidst burning heat.

 Wear a Wet Shirt While Riding

 I know it sounds weird, but I’ve used it (quite a lot) while riding my motorbike.

 For that, you need a slightly oversized, light-colored, full sleeves, cotton shirt.
 Soak the shirt in cold water and wear it over your regular clothing before pressing the start button.